efcy/visual_analytics/README.md

 # Berlin United Visual Analytics Tool
-The goal of of this tool is to make it possible to quickly view, annotate and analyze all of our RoboCup data.
+The goal of of this tool is to make it possible to quickly view, annotate and analyze all of our recorded RoboCup data.
+Our tool provides a synchronized view of all logs and external video recordings.

 ## Overview